 🧢 Coach T's Recap

 When looking at brand funnels for yourself or the competitor set, you might notice an unexpected trend.
-More people investigating your brand than considering it.
-Or a preference score that’s higher than usage.
-That’s not a glitch in the matrix, it’s a reflection of how real people move through your brand funnel in non-linear ways.
+For example: more people investigating your brand than considering it, or preference higher than usage.
+That’s not a glitch in the matrix, it’s a sign the funnel isn’t always a straight line.

-Let’s unpack what’s going on and why it’s actually a good thing for understanding your brand’s true role in the category.
+Let’s unpack what’s going on and why it’s actually useful for understanding your brand’s true role in the category.

 Wait, how can conversion rates be over 100%?

-In a traditional funnel model, each stage is expected to get smaller - awareness → consideration → usage → preference.
+In a traditional funnel model, each stage is expected to get smaller: awareness → consideration → investigation/usage → preference.
 So when you see numbers that go up instead of down, it can seem counterintuitive.

 Here’s what non-linear journeys can look like 👇

-• Higher preference than usage: In categories with greater barriers to entry (like universities or luxury goods), people might want a brand they can’t yet use.
+Preference higher than usage: In categories with greater barriers to entry (like universities or luxury goods), people can prefer a brand they can't access yet.
 Preference builds ahead of usage.

 These aren’t mistakes, they’re insight.
 They help uncover category dynamics, brand perceptions, and decision-making behaviours that a simple top-to-bottom funnel can miss.